apache/griffin/griffin-doc/deploy/deploy-guide.md

 '
 ```

-You should also modify some configurations of Griffin for your environment.
+You should also modify some configurations of Apache Griffin for your environment.

 - <b>service/src/main/resources/application.properties</b>

     ```
-    # griffin server port (default 8080)
+    # apache griffin server port (default 8080)
     server.port = 8080
     # jpa
     spring.datasource.url = jdbc:postgresql://<your IP>:5432/quartz?autoReconnect=true&useSSL=false